 In fall 2015, 82 sections of UNIV 101/201 were offered and 1,428 first-year NIU students enrolled.

 UNIV 101/201 educators impact the experiences of these new students and provide them with resources to help them adjust to life at NIU.

 - Be a current member of the NIU faculty, staff or administration;

 - Hold a master’s degree; and

 - Have prior college level teaching experience.

 UNIV 101/201 educators typically receive stipends of $2,000 for teaching an individual section or $1,000 for co-educating the 11-week course.
 Once hired, all educators are required to attend training workshops, department meetings and participate in course feedback through email correspondence and surveys.

 First- and Second-Year Experience staff highly recommend that new UNIV educators attend an overview meeting to learn more about the position.
-THE FINAL SESSION IS 3 p.m.
-THURSDAY, MARCH 10, IN ALTGELD 125.
+Sessions are planned at noon Wednesday, March 2, and at 3 p.m.
+Thursday, March 10, in Altgeld 125.
 RSVP to [email protected] with the planned date of attendance or to report an inability to attend because of a prior commitment.